wasuratme96/Machine-Learning-DevOps-Engineering/Reproducible ML Pipeline/ML Data Pipeline HandsOn/README.md

 **[Hydra](https://github.com/facebookresearch/hydra)** <br/>
 Hydra is frame for hierarchical configuration creation.
 This library enable you to store complex config variables and override it via config file and command line.

-We will store all configurable variables in ```config.yml```
+We will store all configurable variables in ```config.yml``` and use all variable via arguments parser when MLflow call the pipeline.

 **[Weight and Bias](https://wandb.ai/home)** <br/>
 Weight and Bias is machine learning platform that come with many features including **tracking**, **versioning data and model**, **data visualization**, **reporting** and **hyperparameters sweeper**. <br/>
 ![weightandbias_overview](./Asset/weightandbias_overview.gif) <br/>
-After you install weight and bias on your conda environment from previous step and completed account creation on [website](https://wandb.ai) <br/>
+After you install weight and bias on your conda environment from previous step and completed account creation on [website.](https://wandb.ai) <br/>
 To get API key for authentication on communication from your local machine to weight and bias service, please use this link [https://wandb.ai/authorize](https://wandb.ai/authorize) and use below command in CLI
 ``` %python
 wand longin [API key]
 ```

-On this tutorial, we will use WandB to store our processed data and track all the script run.
+On this tutorial, we will use weight and bias to store processed data and track all the script run.

 ## Data
-In this tutorials we use songs dataset from [Kaggle](https://www.kaggle.com/mrmorj/dataset-of-songs-in-spotify) and make some modification (drop columns and split data)
+In this tutorials we use songs dataset from [Kaggle](https://www.kaggle.com/mrmorj/dataset-of-songs-in-spotify).
+Data set is collected by Spotify API.<br/>

+This data contains sound chraracteristics (ex. danceability, loundness, valence) from on song with its genre.
+All of them are numerical value.

+End goal is to classify song genre with sound characteristics data.
+(Multi-Class Classification)

 ## Purpose of Pipeline

 ### **Steps in Pipeline**
+**dowload**
 > 1.)
 Download raw data from github url <br/>
 > 2.)
 Upload raw data as artifact into Weight and Bias <br/>

+**preprocess**
-> 3.)
+> 1.)
 Upload raw data as artifact into Weight and Bias <br/>
-> 3.)
+> 2.)
 Upload raw data as artifact into Weight and Bias <br/>

+**checkdata**
-> 3.)
+> 1.)
 Upload raw data as artifact into Weight and Bias <br/>
-> 3.)
+> 2.)
 Upload raw data as artifact into Weight and Bias <br/>
 > 3.)
 Upload raw data as artifact into Weight and Bias <br/>

+**segregate**
-> 3.)
+> 1.)
 Upload raw data as artifact into Weight and Bias <br/>
-> 3.)
+> 2.)
 Upload raw data as artifact into Weight and Bias <br/>
 > 3.)
 Upload raw data as artifact into Weight and Bias <br/>
-> 3.)
+> 4.)
 Upload raw data as artifact into Weight and Bias <br/>

 ## File Structure